dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 setting up old DOS games is not all that dissimilar to solving adventure game puzzles.
 Getting past these puzzles requires some logical thinking, a little bit of background knowledge, and an element of trial and error is occasionally involved as well.
-Well, the user manual often helps too if you happen to own the original or can procure a [scanned copy][pop-manual] ([mirror][pop-manual-mirror]) online (most often you can).
+Well, the user manual often helps, too, if you happen to own the original or can procure a [scanned copy][pop-manual] ([mirror][pop-manual-mirror]) online (most often you can).